 - Add contacts tagged as “Disengaged” or “Inactive” to a Re-engagement automation series.

-- Increase or decrease a Lead score when these tags are applied to contacts.
+- Increase or decrease a contact score when these tags are applied to contacts.

 - Create advanced searches to see how many contacts are tagged as Engaged, Disengaged, or Inactive.